SharePoint 2007 migration options to consider

 The Compliance standards met

-If you run something essential to your business from your SharePoint farm, say it acts like a large catalog of critical data about client service requirements, you may put a tick beside 'Critical apps', but also 'Availability' -- that is, your business would be impacted if you couldn't use SharePoint for a while.
-Likewise, you might check 'Customizations' because the critical services your farm offers are based on custom code, site definitions, or a number of customizations that work together.
+If you run something essential to your business from your SharePoint farm, say it acts like a large catalog of critical data about client service requirements, you may put a tick beside 'Critical apps', but also 'Availability'--that is, your business would be impacted if you couldn't use SharePoint for a while.
+Likewise, you might check 'Customizations' because the critical services your farm offers are based on custom code, site definitions, or many customizations that work together.

-If SharePoint met those needs without your having to do anything outside of using what's built-in to the software, and you generally update it and carry out normal administration and maintenance, you may have chosen 'Built-in SharePoint' -- this may also be your reason for sitting on an older version of SharePoint.
+If SharePoint met those needs without your involvement outside of using what's built in to the software, and you generally update it and carry out normal administration and maintenance, you may have chosen 'Built-in SharePoint'--this may also be your reason for sitting on an older version of SharePoint.
 In other words, it already does what you need it to and you haven't needed to upgrade until now, at Microsoft Office SharePoint Server 2007 end of support.

 When you bullet-list these things, you create criteria for your upgrade.
 In other words, any upgrade would have to meet this bar to be considered.
 This gives you a way to rule out methods that don't currently fit your needs.